alexellis/HandsOnDocker/Labs.md

 * [Pre-requisites](https://github.com/alexellis/handsondocker/)
 * [Supporting blog article](http://blog.alexellis.io/dockerlabs/)

+## Questions & Feedback

+For questions please post on the [supporting blog article](http://blog.alexellis.io/dockerlabs/), or if there is something wrong with a lab or code sample raise an Issue in the repository.

+Please support the project by giving it **a Star** on Github.

 ## Before we start

 If you have a Windows or Mac laptop, then you will need to install the Docker toolbox before continuing.
 This package installs [Oracle VirtualBox](https://www.virtualbox.org) along with a tiny Linux virtual machine called *boot2docker*.
 The *boot2docker* ISO is around 32MB and VirtualBox will provision a hard drive of around 20GB - this should be plenty for the labs.